09Jeanette/09Jeanette.github.io/README.md

-# Final Year Computer Science Student
+#  Computer Science Student

-#### Technical Skills: Java, Oracle Database, MySQL, PL/SQL, HTML/CSS , Javascript
+## About Me
+I am a final-year Computer Science student at Tshwane University of Technology with a passion for software development and problem-solving.
+My goal is to leverage my technical and soft skills in a dynamic work environment where I can continue to learn and grow.

+#### Technical Skills
+- Java , Oracle Database , MySQL, Javascript , Python

 ## Education
 - Diploma in Computer Science(2022 - Present)